 - if the activity or work involves the intimate personal care of children with a disability.

-If parents are working or volunteering to provides service for children who are not their own, then they may need a Check and should check with the organisation.
+If parents are working or volunteering to provide service for children who are not their own, then they may need a Check and should check with the organisation.

-We also have information for parents who may require a hand from time-to-time with looking after children with complex needs.
-The OCG holds a register of the voluntary out-of-home care agencies that we have accredited to provide this care.
+We also have information for parents who may arrange overnight care for their child outside of the family home.
+We provide a list of voluntary out-of-home care agencies that are registered to provide this type of care.